lemursauce/language_practice-unix_commandline_tools/python/README.md

 Because of the nature of `argparse`, this tool can handle wildcard inputs!

 Testing is not yet implemented, but may be in the future.

+## JSON Validator

+This commandline tool can be ran using `python3 validateJSON.py` in the `/python` folder, or if running from a different location make sure to call the relative path instead.

+When getting started, make sure to type `python3 validateJSON.py --help` for a more detailed explanation on how the tool works, but notably you can run with a few flags:
+* `-p` or `--print` - prints all trace information / the informaton that occurs in the background when this tool is ran.
+* `-t` or `--tokens` - prints the tokens that are generated during the process, whether successful or not.

+Because of the nature of `argparse`, this tool can handle wildcard inputs.
+Additionally, this can be ran on non-json files, but it is expected to be ran on files to test if they follow the json format, so binary files are out of the question.

+Automatic testing is not yet implemented, but this has been tested on the files provided in [step 5](https://codingchallenges.fyi/challenges/challenge-json-parser#step-5).